Reducing Stress With Your Hearing

 Sounds of nature and white noise

 The best way to expose yourself to natural sounds is by actually going into nature.
 Taking walks in a non-busy neighborhood, parks, or going hiking may prove to be helpful.
+It’s also been found that surfing can reduce stress, it’s just advised that you remove your hearing aids before getting in the water.
 As a bonus, listening to natural sounds as well as the exercise from these activities can help to decrease experienced stress.

 Alternatively, technology can be used.
 Smartphones have a number of applications that can be downloaded for free.
 These applications can provide access to several relaxing sounds that can be used at any time and in any place, such as rain, the ocean, or even white and pink noise.
 YouTube may also be another option, in which one may watch a range of calming videos incorporated with music or other relaxing sounds.